Manifold Density Estimation via Generalized Dequantization: Introduction

 Certain kinds of data are not well-modeled under the assumption of an underlying Euclidean geometry.
 Examples include data with a fundamental directional structure, data that represents transformations of Euclidean space (such as rotations and reflections), data that has periodicity constraints or data that represents hierarchical structures.
 In such cases, it is important to explicitly model the data as lying on a {\it manifold} with a suitable structure; for instance a sphere would be appropriate for directional data, the orthogonal group for rotations and reflections, and the torus captures structural properties of periodicity.

-The contribution of this work is to express density estimation on manifolds as a form of dequantization.
+The first contribution of this work is to express density estimation on manifolds as a form of dequantization.
 Given a probability density in an ambient Euclidean space, one can obtain the density on the manifold by performing a {\it manifold change-of-variables} in which the manifold structure appears and then projecting out any auxiliary structures.
 This marginalization can be viewed as analogous to ``quantization'' where, for instance, continuous values are discarded and only rounded integer values remain.
 In this view the auxiliary structure defines how the manifold could be ``dequantized'' into the ambient Euclidean space.
-By marginalizing along these auxiliary dimensions, one obtains the marginal distribution on the manifold.
+By marginalizing the auxiliary dimensions, the marginal distribution on the manifold is obtained.
 In practice, however, one has only the manifold-constrained observations from an unknown distribution on the manifold.
 A second contribution of this work is to formulate the density estimation as a learning problem on the ambient Euclidean space.
-We show how to invoke the manifold change-of-variables, and then perform the marginalization along the auxiliary dimensions to obtain effective estimates of the density on the manifold.
+We show how to invoke the manifold change-of-variables and perform the marginalization along the auxiliary dimensions to obtain effective estimates of the density on the manifold.
 An advantage of our dequantization approach is that it {\it allows one to utilize any expressive density directly on the ambient Euclidean space} (e.g., RealNVP \citep{DBLP:conf/iclr/DinhSB17}, neural ODEs \citep{NEURIPS2018_69386f6b,grathwohl2018ffjord} or any other normalizing flow \citep{kobyzev2020normalizing}); the dequantization approach does not require a practitioner to construct densities intrinsically on the manifold.
+We emphasize that our theory can be applied to any embedded manifold, provided one can identify a suitable auxiliary manifold structure and manifold change-of-variables to Euclidean space; finding a suitable auxiliary structure may be a challenge in some cases.
+We focus our attention on several important matrix manifolds which are common in practice and provide suitable structures for them.